Jabaay/Touchy-Trickstar/README.md

 # Touchy-Trickstar
-This is a Fingerprint Scanner.
-Just put your finger on it, and voilà!
-Your biometrics are mine now!
+This is the Embedded Design of a Fingerprint Scanner.
+The main goal is to build a prototype based on an Arduino board while implementing features as the project proceeds.

 ***************************************************************************************************

+Basic Features: Scanning and recording Fingerprints, TBA

+Possible Advanced Features: Comparing Fingerprints, TBA

-Design:
+Design: TBD

-Functionality:
+Functionality: TBD

-Process:
+Process: TBD

-Reference:
+Reference: TBD